 An HR compliance audit is a review of your company’s policies and procedures to ensure that they meet all applicable laws.
 This includes laws governing employee rights under Title VII of the Civil Rights Act, as well as pay and recordkeeping requirements under the Fair Labor Standards Act.

-Every state has its own regulations, too, so you’ll need to make sure your policies are in line with the laws of the state(s) where you operate.
+Every state has its own regulations, too, so when performing an HR compliance audit, you’ll need to make sure your policies are in line with the laws of the state(s) where you operate.

 Where Do I Start with my HR Compliance Audit?

 The easiest place to start with any HR compliance audit is in the overall HR compliance best practices and core policies that your organization should be following.
 Some of these are employee-facing and should be clear and correctly communicated, while some are of a more internal nature.
-Here are some examples:
+Here are some examples of what to review when performing an HR compliance audit:

 The employee handbook should outline your company’s policies, from attendance to dress code to prohibited harassment.
+When performing an HR compliance audit, it’s best to ensure you have an employee handbook and that it is up to date.
 If you don’t have an employee handbook, now is the time to create one.
 Not only will it help you stay compliant, but it will also give your employees a clear understanding of what is expected of them.

 Once you have your employee handbook, review it annually to make sure all of the policies are up-to-date.
 Have any new laws been passed that you need to add?
 Are there any old policies that no longer make sense?
 This is also a good time to assess whether your handbook is easy to understand and follow.
 If it’s full of legalese, consider rewriting it in plain English.